 Try these articles on the further positives of homeschooling.
 Academic outcomes for homeschoolers are good should the child choose to take that path.
 School bullying can bring on depression, anxiety, ill-health and poor achievement according to this report.
 Homeschooling produces more tolerant, flexible kids.
 There are endless posts I could share on the positives of homeschooling, apologies for only linking 3.

 It goes without saying that some parents do a bad job of home education.
 It happens and I’m not denying it.
 But most parents homeschool because they want the best for their kids, most parents will do anything for their kids.
 So why assume they’ll do their worst?

 I could go on and on adding positives to this post.
 These are just the first few positives of homeschooling that came to mind.

 The big reason, the one that drives everything we do is this.
 We homeschool because, like the huge majority of parents, we love our kids more than anything in this world and we want the very best for them at every stage of life.
 We love them, we want to keep them safe, and we want to spend time with them.
 That’s the big positive of homeschooling, years and years with your kids that you would not otherwise have had.
 Most parents probably don’t know that’s even possible, our society has conditioned us to hand them over way too young.

 My kids are grown now so I can see the outcomes.
 I’m not talking about tiny tots, I’m not a new parent homeschool blogger.
 It’s worked, that is all.
-Don’t forget to save to Pinterest.
+Could you save to Pinterest?